ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/dynamic_parameters.rst

 in a form on your page that your visitors can use to select their preferred page view.

-**Note:** This feature will only work if page caching is turned OFF for the template in which it is being used.
+.. note:: This feature will only work if page caching is turned OFF for
+	the template in which it is being used.

 Every :ref:`Parameter <channel-entries-parameters>` available to the channel tag can be set dynamically.
 However, as a security precaution you must specify